Depression And Insomnia: How Therapy For Insomnia Improves Mental Health

 Obstructive sleep apnea and depressive symptoms

 Obstructive sleep apnea is another sleep disorder that can cause poor sleep, and sleep apnea symptoms can also appear as depression symptoms, even if a patient doesn’t have depression.
-By treating sleep apnea and improving a patient’s psychosocial health, the symptoms of depression may also resolve.
+By treating obstructive sleep apnea and improving a patient’s psychosocial health, the symptoms of depression may also resolve.
 It’s up to a mental health professional to determine whether someone has both conditions or whether the long period of disturbed sleep is causing symptoms that mimic depression.

-Negative impact of sleep disorders in adolescents
+Negative impact of sleep disorders in adolescents: Risks for mental health conditions and well-being

 Researchers found that adolescents with sleep disorders had an increased risk of decreased performance in school as well as an increased risk of self-harm and suicidal ideation.
 Insomnia has been shown to cause decreased quality of life, mortality, inflammation, and a greater risk for chronic diseases in adults.